developer-ics/s500_DataAcq_PostProcessing/ProcessingScripts_Latest_Stable/README.md

 The shorter of these two time spans is used for subsequent processing steps.
 If required, additional delay can be specified by the variable sonar_start_time_adjust and sonar_end_time_adjust.
 This script also writes the GPS time stamps to the sonar data by using the datalogger time stamps that are acquired with the GNSS and sonar data, eliminating the effects of realtime clock synchronization errors on the datalogger.

+Exclusion periods can be assigned for periods when data was knoen to be bad.
+Eg USV was taken out of the water.There can be as many exclusion periods as desired:

+exclusion_start_time_1,year/month/day hh:mm:ss, 2024/02/09 16:16:20

+exclusion_end_time_1,year/month/day hh:mm:ss, 2024/02/09 16:20:31

+exclusion_start_time_2,year/month/day hh:mm:ss, 2024/02/09 16:32:20

+exclusion_end_time_2,year/month/day hh:mm:ss, 2024/02/09 16:37:15

 ### Combining NMEA & Sonar Data (Step 4)

 The script s4_MergeNMEA_GPS_s50 combines the NMEA and sonar data.
 Two rounds of data filtering using median filters are performed.
 These can be enabled or disabled by despike_on, enables time series despking based on median filters,1